yeokimfu/EngSoc/Automatic Gate/AutomaticGateWokwi_manual.md

 - If the object is within 10 cm, the servo motor opens the gate, and the LED lights up.
 - After 2 seconds of no object detected, the gate automatically closes.

+NOTE: If Wokwi cannot be used due to absence of library (such as Servo.h), then use the Arduino UNO in TinkerCad instead to test out the simulation.